Wolverine971/9takes/src/blog/guides/definitive-guide-to-relationship-conflict-part-1.md

 	import  PopCard  from "../../lib/components/atoms/PopCard.svelte";
 </script>

 <p class="firstLetter">Ah, love—the stuff of poetry, songs, and late-night talks.
 But as we know, love isn't always a bed of roses.
 Conflicts are inevitable in any relationship.
-The question isn't if you'll fight, but how and when you will fight and what you will fight about.
+The question isn't if you'll fight but how, when, and what you will fight about.
 This guide aims to be your go-to resource for navigating relationship conflicts.
 We'll delve into common pitfalls, prevention tips, and practical steps to turn disagreements into opportunities for growth.</p>

 <div
   style="display: flex;
     justify-content: center;
     margin: 1rem 0;
   "
 >
   <PopCard
     image={`/blogs/greek-statue-having-a-disagreement.webp`}
     showIcon={false}
     displayText=""
-    altText="two greek statues looking at each other" subtext=""
+    altText="two Greek statues looking at each other." subtext=""
   />
 </div>

 ## The Importance of Conflict Management

-### Is conflict bad?
+### Is Conflict bad?
 No

-First things first, conflict is not necessarily a bad thing.
-It has been said that conflict is growth trying to happen.
+First things first, Conflict is necessarily a good thing.
+It has been said that Conflict is growth trying to happen.
 So try to frame it that way when you bump into it next time.
 It can be an opportunity for growth and understanding.
-However, how you manage conflict can make or break your relationship.
-According to <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.gottman.com/about/john-julie-gottman/" >Dr. John Gottman</a>, author of several books on successful relationships, your conflict style can either erode trust or build a stronger bond between you and your partner.
+However, how you manage Conflict can make or break your relationship.
+According to <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.gottman.com/about/john-julie-gottman/" >Dr. John Gottman</a>, author of several successful relations books, says your conflict style can erode trust or build a stronger bond between you and your partner.

 Gotman talks about